harsh6292/Vehicle_Detection_Tracking_CarND/report.md

 Another area of improvement would be the speed in determining and classifying vehicles in images.
 The present algorithm takes 1-2 seconds to process an image which is not feasible in real-time environment where many cars are observed on the road.
 An advanced algorithm which keeps track of vehicle position from previous frames would perform slightly faster than the present algorithm.

 ### References
-1. The project walkthrough provided by Udacity helped me a lot un understanding how to approach the problem and gave ideas when I got stuck in sliding window. https://www.youtube.com/watch?v=P2zwrTM8ueA&list=PLAwxTw4SYaPkz3HerxrHlu1Seq8ZA7-5P&index=5
+1. The project walkthrough provided by Udacity helped me a lot in understanding how to approach the problem and gave pointers of how to implement HOG sub-sampling search. https://www.youtube.com/watch?v=P2zwrTM8ueA&list=PLAwxTw4SYaPkz3HerxrHlu1Seq8ZA7-5P&index=5